nodejs/node/doc/api/fs.md

   file data read.
 * `offset` {integer} The location in the buffer at which to start filling.
 * `length` {integer} The number of bytes to read.
-* `position` {integer|null} The location where to begin reading data from the file.
-If `null`, data will be read from the current file position, and the position will be updated.
-If `position` is an integer, the current file position will remain unchanged.
+* `position` {integer|bigint|null} The location where to begin reading data from the file.
+If `null` or `-1`, data will be read from the current file position, and the position will be updated.
+If `position` is a non-negative integer, the current file position will remain unchanged.
 * Returns: {Promise} Fulfills upon success with an object with two properties:
   * `bytesRead` {integer} The number of bytes read
   * `buffer` {Buffer|TypedArray|DataView} A reference to the passed in `buffer`